skullzarmy/balance-asset-gathering-system/README.md

 -   ✅ **No wallet connection** - View-only, read addresses from public APIs
 -   ✅ **Local storage** - Data never leaves your browser

-> ⚠️ **Note**: BAGS is a portfolio tracker only.
+> ⚠️ **Note**: B.A.G.S. is a portfolio tracker only.
 It cannot sign transactions or access your funds.
 Always verify addresses before sending crypto.

 ## 🤝 Contributing